timkuehnlein/bitcoin-blockchain-inspector/README.md

 ## Structure of the Script

 There is no structure.
 The main script creates a socket and does the initial handshake with the server.
 Then it waits for incoming messages and prints them.
 Details are implemented as functions.

+## Weakness

+Sometimes after doing the handshake and getting some initial messages, like addr, the socket is closed (seen as [FIN] in Wireshark).
+Then the script prints "No data received" in a loop.
+Restarting often helps.
+Just give it a couple of retries.
+Patience.

+## Winux

+Tested on Windows and Linux (only beeps on Windows for new blocks)